longthb3112/AIUnitTestVisualStudio/README.md

 With AI Unit Test Extension, writing unit tests has never been easier—generate, customize, and save your test cases effortlessly!

 Note:
--  Default prompt is using xUnit and Moq to generate unit tests.
-You have freedom to change prompt to match with your requirement.
-Please experiment and give me feedback so that I can improve it more.
+- The default prompt utilizes **xUnit** and **Moq** for generating unit tests.
+However, you have the flexibility to modify both the **prompt** and the **ChatGPT AI model** to better suit your requirements.
+- Feel free to experiment with different configurations and provide feedback to help improve the tool’s performance.
--  When you have many classes to mock, generated test cases might need to be updated to match your need.
+- When multiple classes need to be mocked, the generated test cases may require adjustments to align with your specific needs.
--  Maximum lines for a method is **150**.
-(I want to limit it to 150 lines to have a good result for unit test)
--  Plugin only supports for .cs extension
+- To ensure optimal unit test generation, the maximum supported method length is 150 lines.
+- This plugin exclusively supports C# files (.cs extension).

 ## Getting Started